Ankr-network/game-unity-sdk/Assets/Web3Unity/UseCases/LinkingAccountWallet/ReadMe.md

-# Linking Account Wallet
+# Bind wallet with account

-This is an example for one of the use cases for this sdk : the linking of a crypto wallet to a player.
+This is an example for one of the use cases for this sdk : the linking of a crypto wallet to a player account.

-## 1. Signature
+### Steps

-To start this use case we need to call web3.Initialize method after login in metamask
+To start this use case we need to make instance of `Web3` class and call `Initialize` method after login in metamask

 ```c#
 string provider_url = "<ethereum node or infura url>";